Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 Bariloche’s Mitre’s street after a snowfall

-And if you were really going to commit and move to South America to be a ski bum, Bariloche would probably be your best bet.
+And if you were really going to commit and move to South America to be a ski bum, Bariloche would probably be your best bet in Argentina.

 → Read about the Andean Lakes crossing tour and book online